Home Compare LECO vs LII

 Lincoln Electric Holdings vs Lennox International: Which Stock Looks Stronger in 2026?

-Lincoln Electric holds the cleaner structural position, with the lead spread across growth and stability.
-Lennox International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Lincoln Electric carrying a narrow edge on stability.
+Lennox International still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Lincoln Electric holds the more constructive position.
 That puts structure and market broadly in agreement — Lincoln Electric's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.